tiagodeluna/study-notes/AWS/README.md

 The Amazon RDS (Relational Database Service) is a SaaS-based service that provides an EC2 instance with a relational database ready to use and available on the cloud with minimum configuration.

+**S3**

+The Amazon S3 (Simple Cloud Storage Service) is a highly-scalable cloud object storage that provides a way to store and retrieve data on the web.
+To upload your data (photos, videos, documents etc.), you create a *bucket* in one of the AWS Regions that will serve as a container to your objects.

 ## Amazon EC2

 ### Instance Creation Steps